 - Grade 12 English: ENG4(C) or ENG4(U)

-As a student in this program, you will graduate with a deep understanding of the principles of Applied Behaviour Analysis (ABA), and the broad range of their possible applications.
+As a student in this program, you will graduate with a deep understanding of the principles of Applied Behaviour Analysis (ABA) and the broad range of their possible applications.
 You may choose to pursue a rewarding career as a behavioural interventionist in the field of autism, a field which offers many employment opportunities.
-You could also seek employment in the school system, as an educational assistant or educational resource facilitator, or in a specialized position within the school system’s every-increasing ABA-based services.
-Your career path may also lead you to employment in correctional facilities, group homes, or other specialized centres that need staff who can implement behavioural intervention plans with individuals with behavioural challenges or other exceptionalities.
+You could also seek employment in the school system as an educational assistant or educational resource facilitator or in a specialized position within the school system's everincreasing ABA-based services.
+Your career path may also lead you to employment in correctional facilities, group homes or other specialized centres that need staff who can implement behavioural intervention plans for individuals with behavioural challenges or other exceptionalities.

 Through transfer agreements and institution partnerships, graduates of this Seneca College program may be eligible for credit at the following post-secondary institution(s):

 |University of Ontario Institute of Technology||• Bachelor of Arts (BA) (Honours) in Forensic Psychology – Bridge|

 Important Academic Dates